-The NSF Office of Polar Programs supported the Slocum Enhanced Adaptive Fe Algal Research in the Ross Sea (SEAFARERS) project (ANT-0839039).
+The NSF Office of Polar Programs supported the Slocum Enhanced Adaptive Fe Algal Research in the Ross Sea (SEAFAReRS) project (ANT-0839039 to Kohut, Kustka, Milligan, and White; ANT-0839024 to Measures; and ANT-0838921 to Lam).
 We would also like to thank the entire crew of the RVIB Nathaniel B. Palmer for their support throughout the cruise and the Raytheon Polar Services personnel for logistical assistance.
 In addition, we are grateful to John Kerfoot (Rutgers) for the glider processing before and after the deployment.
+This article was prepared while Hiscock was employed at Princeton University.
+The opinions expressed in this article are the author's own and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.